zouppa/qpi/README.md

     pi@qpi:~/qpi/libcint/build $ pip list | grep qiskit
      ```

-     You should get something like that (version may vary dependin)
+     You should get something like that (version may vary)
     ```sh
     qiskit               0.26.2
     qiskit-aer           0.8.2